aveterosystems/.github/profile/README.md

 ## 📜 Licensing

-Most public projects here are shared under open-source licences such as MIT or Apache 2.0.
+Most public projects here will be shared under open-source licences such as MIT or Apache 2.0.
 Check individual repositories for details.

 ---